 We now have over 100 Members (£8 a year of an individual or £10 for a family).
 This income helps to look after the site... tree guards, tools, compost loo etc. Members can visit the field at any time, and it is already much valued by individuals as a beautiful tranquil place.
 Members are fully involved in the development of the orchard, joining working parties and enjoying our social events.
 A highlight is the Wassailing event in January, with Eynsham Morris and Eynsham Community Choir and a rowdy crowd serenading the trees and enticing the good spirits with mulled cider to ensure a good harvest!
 We celebrate Easter with a treasure hunt and barbecue.
 Our shared picnic at Midsummer included a coconut shy, willow working music and games.

-We have made a link with Farmability, a charity working with young adults with learning difficulties based in Wytham and they bring their co-farmers to share our space, working alongside our volunteers.
-Eynsham Scouts helped to build our compost loo and the Eynsham Guides will be coming again regularly after the summer to help and have a campfire.
+We have links with Farmability, a charity working with young adults with learning difficulties based in Wytham and they bring their co-farmers to share our space, working alongside volunteers.
+Eynsham Scouts helped to build our compost loo and the Eynsham Guides and Brownies use our site regularly.
+We have also teamed up with Nature Recovery on a number of projects and will continue to encourage the biodiversity of the site.
 Our members join regular working parties, and are learning the skills of grafting, pruning and tree care.